ramanaditya/django-anymail/docs/inbound.rst

-.. currentmodule:: anymail.signals

 .. _inbound:

 Receiving mail
 ==============

+.. versionadded:: 1.3

-For ESPs that support receiving inbound email, Anymail offers normalized handling of the inbound events.
+For ESPs that support receiving inbound email, Anymail offers normalized handling of inbound events.

 If you didn't set up webhooks when first installing Anymail, you'll need to :ref:`configure webhooks <webhooks-configuration>` to get started with inbound email.